 Such is the case with the Ballygally Castle Hotel in BallyGally, Northern Ireland, a village about a half an hour above Belfast on the coast of County Antrim.
-The particular history of this castle-turned-hotel is as follows.
 About four hundred years ago it was built as a defensible residence by a Scotsman named James Shaw.
-A few years later his wife Isabella Brisbane Shaw either fell, jumped, or was pushed out of a tower window for exactly the reason for which one would fall, jump, or be pushed out of a tower window.
+A few years later his wife Isabella Brisbane Shaw either fell, jumped, or was pushed out of a tower window.
 At some point after that her ghost started appearing.
 Fifty years ago it was expanded and turned into a hotel.
 A week ago I spent the night there.

 I way lucked into this little experience, folks.
 Originally, Ballygally was just a place to hide from night.
-It was stuck on my itinerary by a travel agent to be a nice impersonal change of pace after three days straight in various small beds and breakfasts.
+It was stuck on my itinerary by a travel agent to be a nice change of pace after three days straight in small beds and breakfasts.
 However, a week or so before the trip, I was perusing some books on a Barnes & Noble table and came across a book entitled The World’s Most Haunted Places.
-For some reason I cared to know.
 Guess what was in there?
 Yup, the Catacomb Museum in Paris, France.
-But the Ballygally Castle Hotel was also on that subjective and random list of the world’s most haunted places.
+But the Ballygally Castle Hotel was also on the list.
 Upon further research, what should have been just a night of recuperation and BBC watching turned into an O.T.I.S.-worthy event all its own.
 I didn’t mean the word event there at all.

-Although I never really checked the manual to make sure, I was pretty sure that there is never any reason to visit a ghost room during the day, so we didn’t go check it out right away after we checked in.
+Although I never really checked the manual to make sure, I was pretty sure that there's no reason to visit a ghost room during the day, so we didn’t go check it out right away.
 We spent some time in our own non-ghost room and then ate a leisurely meal at the hotel restaurant, the décor of which featured the mounted head of some large cervid, a fireplace, and a suit of armor.
 I had the venison, she had the salmon, and you get a heaping portion of irrelevant facts.

 Every castle has to have a ghost of some kind, and the ghost of Ballygally has been around for the better part of 400 years!
 The popular theory is that the ghost is that of Lady Isobella Shaw, wife of Lord James Shaw.
 Lord Shaw wanted a son, and when his wife delivered his heir, he snatched the baby from his wife and locked her in a room at the top of the castle.
 While trying to escape to search for beloved child, Lady Isobella fell to her death from the tower window!
 Another theory is that she was actually thrown from the window by the cruel Lord Shaw or one of his henchmen!